Dynamical system analysis at background and perturbation levels: Quintessence in severe disadvantage comparing to $\Lambda$CDM: Dynamical analysis at the perturbation level

-The physical (real with $0\leq\Omega_{m}\leq1$) critical points and their stability conditions are presented in Table \ref{tab1}.
-Since Eqs. (\ref{extended_d_s1}),(\ref{extended_d_s2}) are decoupled from the rest, the scenario at hand admits the four critical points of the background level presented in Table \ref{Quintback}, expressed in the current auxiliary variables, each of which is now split into more points due to the remaining three variables, plus the extra curve of critical points $O$.
+i.e. it is now 3-dimensional in contrast to the 2-dimensional one of the background equations.
+Since the first two equations are decoupled from the third one, the system admits the five critical points of the background analysis of Table \ref{Quintback}, each of which is now split into two points due to the additional variable $U_m$.
+The physical critical points and their stability conditions are presented in Table \ref{tab1b}.
+Finally, the analysis at infinity shows that stable critical points do not exist.

-However, the crucial feature, which lies in the center of the analysis of this work, is that the stability of the points changes, due to the existence of extra dimensions (reflecting the incorporation of perturbation equations) in the phase space.
-In particular, as one can see examining the corresponding eigenvalues, apart from $E_2$ all points are always non-stable (including points $D_1$,$D_2$ which are the extensions of the most physically interesting point $D$ of the background analysis).
-Concerning point $E_2$, which exists for $|\lambda|>\sqrt{\frac{3}{2}}$, a semi-analytical elaboration of its eigenvalues, using the characteristic polynomial of the linearization matrix and the Descartes rule, shows that it is stable if $|\lambda| >3.99631$ (see Fig. \ref{fig:P13}).
-Finally, the analysis at infinity shows that stable critical points do not exist, too.
+The crucial feature, which lies in the center of the analysis of this work, is that the stability and properties of the points changes, due to the existence of extra dimensions (reflecting the incorporation of perturbation equations) in the phase space.
+In particular, we can see that the only two points that can be conditionally stable are $D_1$ and $E_1$.
+For $E_1$ we have $U_m>0$, which implies that $\delta_m$ increases exponentially in an expanding universe, and hence is not physically interesting.
+For $D_1$, although we obtain $U_m=0$ this point is not physically interesting since it has $c_d^2\equiv \frac{d p_d}{d \rho_d}=\frac{p_d'}{\rho_d'}=1+\sqrt{\frac{2}{3}}\lambda x(w_d-1)/(w_d+1)=-1+\frac{\lambda^2}{3}<0$ in its stability region, resulting to Laplacian instabilities.
+Therefore, the incorporation of perturbation ruins the dark-energy dominated, de-Sitter solution, which is the physically interesting late-time attractor of the background equations, since it induces to it Laplacian instabilities.

-Hence, as we observe, the incorporation of perturbation ruins the stability of the dark-energy dominated, de-Sitter solution, which is the physically interesting late-time attractor of the background equations, and leaves only one conditionally stable point which corresponds to dark matter domination with dark energy behaving like dust and therefore not favored by observations.
-To make things worse, even this point does not exists for $|\lambda|<\sqrt{\frac{3}{2}}$ which (although consistent with swampland bounds) is the region favored by the data for a successful quintessence.\\